 West End theatre stars you can see now in productions across London

-Michael Ball will reprise his performance as Edna Turnblad, first playing the role in 2007 and winning an Olivier Award.
+Michael Ball will reprise his performance as Edna Turnblad in Hairspray at the London Coliseum, first playing the role in 2007 and winning an Olivier Award.
 He then played the role from 2010 to 2011 on a national tour.
 Ball has starred in numerous West End productions for over 30 years, originating the role of Marius Pontmercy in Les Miserables in 1985, soon to appear in the All-Star Staged Concert.
 In recent years, Ball’s theatre credits include Chess at the London Coliseum and the title role in Sweeney Todd at the Adelphi Theatre.

 As well as stars returning to the West End, why not book tickets to see celebrities making their West End debut?